ecollins27/AlJbra/README.md

-    public double eval(HashMap<String,Double> values); // returns double approximation of Expression with specified mapping of variable names to double public boolean contains(Expression e); // returns if called Expression contains an instance(s) of specified Expression public boolean replace(Expression e, Expression with); // returns Expression in which all instances of Expression e are replaced with instances of Expression with public void visualize(String equationLabel); // uses LaTeX to visualize called Expression in a new window with specified name public void visualize(); // uses LaTeX to visualize called Expression in a new window with blank name public void save(String fileName); // saves LaTeX visualization of called Expression as png with specified file name public boolean equals(Expression e); // returns if specified Expression is identifal to called Expression }
+    public double eval(HashMap<String,Double> values); // returns double approximation of Expression with specified mapping of variable names to double public boolean contains(Expression e); // returns if called Expression contains an instance(s) of specified Expression public boolean replace(Expression e, Expression with); // returns Expression in which all instances of Expression e are replaced with instances of Expression with public Expression derivative(Variable v); // returns the derivative of the called Expression with respect to specified Variable public boolean equals(Expression e); // returns if specified Expression is identifal to called Expression }
 ```